 Here’s the trick:

-The majority of your new team members won’t have any serious problems and you will be able to fix some of them in the coming weeks.
+The majority of your new team members won’t have any severe problems, and you will be able to fix some of them in the coming weeks.

-This way you will show that you care about them, that you are proactive, that you can solve problems for them and that you are part of the team.
+This way you will show that you care about them, that you are proactive, you solve problems for them, and that you are part of the team.

-Likewise, this short conversation will open up and give you an opportunity to communicate more with these people.
+Likewise, this short conversation will open up and allow you to communicate more with these people.
 Maybe during a coffee break, you can ask more personal questions to learn more about your team members.